 First and foremost, an immigrant has to be grateful to their country of adoption.
-They need to imbibe and align with the local law enforcement.
+They need to imbibe and align with local law enforcement.
 Lack of law enforcement meant less lawlessness.
-On the contrary, lack of enforcement was interpreted as lawless community.
-Europe, and specifically Germany and France, were never built to handle this chaos.
+On the contrary, lack of enforcement was interpreted as a lawless community.
+Europe and specifically Germany and France were never built to handle this chaos.
 Trump’s voting base is worried about that.

 Lessons from history